tharin2002/httpgateway/README.md

 ## WARNING!

 This mod relies on 3rd party software and opens up HTTP access to the server hosting your game.
 There are always security risks involved.
-This mod may also cause performance issues with your game under heavy load, please use caution and consider using a reverse proxy such as [NGINX] if you plan on allowing public access to the site.
+This mod may also cause performance issues with your game under heavy load, please use caution and consider using a reverse proxy such as [NGINX][ng] if you plan on allowing public access to the site.

 ## Customization